Medici.tv: LVMH partial ownership

 In 2020, LVMH acquired a 50% stake in the company.
 In February 2020, LVMH's media subsidiary Les Echos-Le Parisien group acquired 50% of Medici.com's capital.
 Hervé Boissière was placed at the head of both Mezzo and Medici.com.
 The other half of Medici.tv remained held by its founders, including Pâris Mouratoglou and Hervé Boissière.
-In May 2021, medici.tv added around 300 jazz programs to the platform's video-on-demand catalog.
+In May 2021, medici.tv added around 300 jazz programmes to the platform's video-on-demand catalogue.

 Platform

 By early 2020, the platform claimed 20,000 subscribers with the US and Canada as its dominant markets.

 In 2020, Medici.tv listed a catalog of 2,500 programs, and offered around 150 live events annually.
 It listed partnerships with festivals and venues such as Carnegie Hall, Wiener Philharmoniker, Mariinsky Theatre, Philharmonie de Paris, Verbier Festival, Salzburg Festival, NCPA in Beijing, Tchaikovsky Competition, and Juilliard School.

-The platform can be streamed computer, tablet, phone, and TV via Apple TV and Chromecast, and is available in English, French, Spanish and Russian.
+The platform can be streamed on computer, tablet, phone, and TV via Apple TV and Chromecast, and is available in English, French, Spanish and Russian.